-Scaling Scrum using Object Oriented Architecture (Alexander Brown, Jeff Sutherland) LIMITED
+Scaling Scrum using Object Oriented Architecture (Alexander Brown, Jeff Sutherland) FILLING

 Alex Brown and Jeff Sutherland will outline an object-oriented model for scaling Scrum across the entire business enterprise.
 A modular approach allows the system to function using different specific solutions for each module, which enables this approach to work successfully across a broad range of contexts unlike “tightly coupled” solutions.